Liga MX: Media coverage

 For the Apertura 2016, and the majority of the Clausura 2017, Guadalajara home matches in Mexico were not shown on over-the-air television or cable and satellite operators.
-Instead, they were exclusively shown on an internet streaming service called Chivas TV.
-As of April 8, 2017, the matches are shown on both Televisa's Televisa Deportes Network (TDN) and Chivas TV.
+Instead, they were exclusively shown on an internet streaming service known as Chivas TV.
+As of 8 April 2017, the matches are shown on both Televisa's Televisa Deportes Network (TDN) and Chivas TV.

-On February 13, 2017, it was announced Univision Deportes would live stream 46 games in English on Facebook in the United States.

-After the Clausura 2017 season, Azteca América sold the rights of the Atlas, Morelia, Tijuana, and Veracruz matches to Univision.
-The network then held the rights of 17 of the 18 clubs, only missing recently promoted Lobos BUAP.
+On 13 February 2017, it was announced Univision Deportes would live stream 46 games in English on Facebook in the United States.
+After the Clausura 2017 season, Azteca América sold the rights of Atlas, Morelia, Tijuana, and Veracruz matches to Univision.
+The network then held the rights of 17 of 18 clubs, only missing recently promoted Lobos BUAP.
 In September 2017, Univision began airing Lobos BUAP's home matches, thus holding the rights to all 18 Liga MX teams through the end of the Clausura 2018 season.

 In July 2017, Televisión Nacional de Chile (TVN) announced it would show Liga MX matches involving Chilean players in Chile.
 In October 2017, Fox Sports announced that it acquired the long-term exclusive Spanish-language rights to Tijuana and Santos Laguna home matches in the United States, Mexico, and the rest of Latin America starting in the Apertura 2018 and Apertura 2019 respectively, thus ending Univision's monopoly.
 The matches air on Fox Sports in the United States (via Fox Deportes) and the rest of Latin America (including Mexico and excluding Brazil).

-On May 26, 2018, Fox Sports announced it acquired the rights of C.F.
+On 26 May 2018, Fox Sports announced it acquired the rights of C.F.
 Monterrey's home matches in the United States and Latin America.
 The network announced the matches would be shown in the United States on Fox Deportes in Spanish as well as the Fox Sports family of networks in English.

-As of the Apertura 2019 season, via a sublicense agreement with Univision, ESPN Deportes airs the majority of León, Necaxa, Pachuca, Querétaro, and UANL regular season home matches in the United States.
+As of the Apertura 2019 season, via a sublicense agreement with Univision, ESPN Deportes airs the majority of León, Necaxa, Pachuca, Querétaro, and Tigres regular season home matches in the United States.
 The network also airs at least one home match of nine other clubs.
 Televisa also sublicenses one match per week to ESPN in Mexico and Central America.

 In Brazil, DAZN broadcast the league for two seasons 2019–20 and 2020–21.
 On 15 July 2021, OneFootball announced it would broadcast between two and five live matches as part of a deal covering the 2021/22 Liga MX season in selected international markets.
 On 16 August 2021, Eleven Sports announced it would broadcast the home Liga MX matches of C.D.
-Guadalajara for the 2021-22 season in more than 100 countries.
+Guadalajara for the 2021–22 season in more than 100 countries.